anayathukral/Group1_Capstone_Project/README.md

 A tech-enabled loyalty system and delivery options.

-4. Data and Visual Insights
+5. Data and Visual Insights
 Key Insights from Graphs and Data Analysis:
 Demographics:
 Age groups 15–29 dominate in the ideal neighborhoods (Postal Codes M4P and M4N).
 Strong reliance on walking, biking, and public transit in these areas.
+This shows us that this location is easily accessible by transit and has high foot traffic, both elements pay in our favor.
 Transportation Mode Analysis:
 30% transit use, 10% walking or biking.
 Highlights the importance of a location accessible to non-car users.
 Income Trends in Ontario:
 Steady growth in disposable income from $20,724 in 2000 to $37,653 in 2021.
+High Schools in the Area:
+Leveraging Foursquare, we were able to use the documentation and further find information about high schools in the area, we found 7, this supports our proposal and target market.

-5. Slide Deck Summary
+7. Slide Deck Summary
 The Canva slide deck reinforces the project's value proposition with:

 Clear visual representations of revenue breakdowns.
+Data visualisation of competition landscape and other data that supports the proposal.
 Market comparisons highlighting gaps and opportunities.
 Brand strategy focusing on premium offerings, community engagement, and modern conveniences.